datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 What printed on the screen?
 ans: <jobid>.mgmt1

-The __ësoapk31.pbs.o<jobid>í__ is very useful.
+The __‚Äòsoapk31.pbs.o<jobid>‚Äô__ is very useful.

-Challenge: Use the ëmoreí command to find these information from the log file:
+Challenge: Use the ‚Äòmore‚Äô command to find these information from the log file:
 + Paired end library insert size: _____________
 + Standard deviation ______________
 + contig stats: n50 ________  max length contig _______ total __________